 This Arabic rice with Vermicelli needs no introduction.
 Or maybe it does if you're unfamiliar with Middle Eastern food.
 It's basically the side that is served with most Arabic dishes, including various types of stews and meats.
 It's so easy to make, only needs a three main ingredients, and it's addictive.
 I actually don't make vermicelli rice often because I cant. stop. eating. it.
+But isn't that true about most rice dishes?!

 What is Vermicelli rice?